n-manssour/n-manssour.github.io/cutting_algorithm_page.md

-## Genetic algorithm for industrial cuttin
+## Genetic algorithm for industrial cutting

 **Project description:** For this project a customer in the industry needed a solution to optimize the cutting of figures in wood panels (1m x 1m).
 I did a state of the art of what could be done.
 I finally opted for the implementation of a genetic algorithm.